LeViteZer-Oy/LeViteZer-Protocol/README.md

 ### Checksum
 Sum of all bytes on the message but the `<Starting_Bytes>` using modulo 65536 operation (0x10000).
 The result is a 16 bit little endian.

-## Devices
-#### Levitezer Control Box
-The protocol messages can control devices connected to the Levitezer Control Box.
-The Box can receive and send these messages through its serial/USB port or through Ethernet (UDP packets).

-#### Available devices
-Depending on the device type value in the header, the message is meant for one of the following groups:
- * Gimbals                              1
- * Cameras  (BMD)                       2
- * Controllers (i.g.
-Joysticks)         3
- * General Purpose                      0xFE

-Every device has its own set of parameters which is up to 254 parameters.

 ## Parameter Descriptions